-Measures such as the timekeeping procedure are very important because the pandemic has led to losses and lower sales.
+Measures including timekeeping procedures and the use of software for employee monitoring are very important because the pandemic has led to losses and lower sales.
 So, from your end, you need to ensure that whatever resources your business has at the moment are optimized.
 Else, you may find it overwhelming to rise again once the crisis is over.

 4. Provide The Proper Infrastructure In Your Virtual Office